 Every Indian citizen is aware of the e-commerce site called Flipkart.
-It's a company that grew tremendously over time, worked its way to the top, and got attention from big names like Walmart who acquired the company for a whooping 16 billion dollars in 2018.
+It is a company that has grown rapidly over time, worked its way to the top, and got attention from big names like Walmart which acquired the company for a whopping 16 billion dollars in 2018.
 Currently, in India Flipkart is the second largest e-commerce platform which has reported a revenue amounting to approximately 346 Billion Indian rupees in the financial year 2020.

 Flipkart was first idealized by Sachin and Binny Bansal in 2007 while working at Amazon.
 The Bansal duos, who are often mistakenly thought of as brothers, were able to successfully design a business model based on their experience and expertise.
 Their business scheme led to the initial funding process from external sources.

 Initially, they invested a total of $5,600 towards developing an ideal online book store.
 2 years after their initial launch, Flipkart gained enough potential to raise $1 Million from Accel India.
 They later formed alliances with Tiger Global, raising a total of $10 Million in 2010 and $20 Million in 2011.